TrevorPilley/phone-number-parser/README.md

 A library for parsing phone numbers.

-Install via nuget `dotnet add package PhoneNumbers`
+Install via nuget `dotnet add package PhoneNumbers` _not yet published_

 Parsing a phone number is achieved via the `PhoneNumber.Parse` method, there are 2 overloads: